Countermeasures

 Reboot/Shutdown

 The nuclear option for handling an interloper is to reboot or shut down the system.
 In this case, the system closes all connections to other systems, logs off users, terminates all processes, and shuts itself down — thereby booting out the intruder (at least temporarily).
 The disadvantage, of course, is that the system must interrupt its activities.
-For example, shutting down your mesh inserts means losing all communication with teammates, access to augmented reality, and control over slaved/linked devices.
+For example, shutting down your mesh inserts means losing all communication with teammates, access to augmented reality, and control over puppeted/linked devices.
 The intruder may attempt to access the system when it reboots, but if they don’t have account credentials or a back door, they will need to hack in again.
 Remote defenders will also need to take an action to log back in.

 Initiating a reboot/shutdown only takes a complex action, but the actual shutdown process takes 1d6 action turns (motes and hosts) or 1d6 minutes (servers).
 Rebooting takes an equivalent amount of time.